 4. You’re Worried About More Concerning Oral Diseases

-Ideally, your oral concerns would come down to aesthetics and function, but unfortunately there are some ailments that come with far grander implications, ones that can impact your overall health, wellness, and mortality, including oral cancer.
-Oral pathology is dental speciality concerned with diagnosis and treatment of diseases and disorders of the mouth and lower face.
-Oral and maxillofacial surgeons specialize in surgery of the mouth, face and jaws, and together with a specialty clinic prosthodontist (the leader and quarterback in executing treatment plans) will ensure that you receive treatment and therapy that will restore your oral health.
+Ideally, your oral concerns would come down to aesthetics and function, but unfortunately, there are some ailments that come with far grander implications, ones that can impact your overall health, wellness, and mortality, including oral cancer.
+Oral pathology is a dental specialty concerned with the diagnosis and treatment of diseases and disorders of the mouth and lower face.
+Oral and maxillofacial surgeons specialize in surgery of the mouth, face, and jaws, and together with a specialty clinic prosthodontist (the leader and quarterback in executing treatment plans) will ensure that you receive treatment and therapy that will restore your oral health.
 While a general dentist can certainly help identify underlying oral diseases, they will need to refer you to a specialist for a more comprehensive analysis, including oral cancer screening and more.

 The above oral health concerns are just the tip of the iceberg when it comes to the value in seeking the services of a dental specialist.
 It’s important to note that while specialists often work in conjunction with both you and your general dentist, a referral from a general dentist is not necessary.
 You have the right to contact a dental specialist directly.
 For the best possible treatment for your household, we encourage you to contact the Vancouver Dental Specialty Clinic today for a consultation.